balmorelcommunity/pybalmorel/docs/get_started/examples.md

-# Introduction

-## Installation
-Install into your virtual python environment with:

-`pip install pybalmorel`

-For more information on how to manage and install virtual environments check out [this resource](https://docs.python.org/3/library/venv.html), or if you are a conda user, [this resource](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ## Examples
 The following notebooks provide examples on how to use pybalmorel for pre-processing, post-processing and for executing Balmorel scenarios: